 Finally, professionals can promote the idea of an annual memorial service or memorial garden for the loved ones of students who have died (see Hamilton, 2008, and Knudson, 2011, for further information for supporting).

 Active support of these student and campus-level efforts by campus personnel is critical to sustaining them on the national level.

-Second, national efforts can involve sharing information about AMF with colleagues from other universities, who may ultimately become interested in starting AMF Campus Chapters.
+Second, national efforts can involve sharing information about AMF with colleagues from other universities.

 Fourth, national mental health membership associations should include college student grief theories as a standard part of program training (Servaty-Seib & Taub 2010).
 Bring these issues to your professional organization’s attention to start the conversation about grief.
 AMF is happy to join you in these conversations to help build a more grief sensitive environment.

 Finally, campus professionals should engage in continuing education regarding grief and mourning through organizations such as the Association for Death Education and Counseling (www.adec.org).
-You can also register for the AMF App for Professionals and join a network of others seeking to better support the needs of grieving young adults.
+You can join a network of others seeking to better support the needs of grieving young adults.